veebch/pepper/README.md

 ## Reflector Shape Calculator

 Depending on the diameter of the dome and the typical view angle, the shape of your reflector will change.
 To save you some work, we've made a calculator that will give you a template for the shape reflector that you need to use.
-The calculator is at [veeb.ch](https://www.veeb.ch/projects/the-valley-beneath-the-pepper-dome)
+The calculator is [here](https://www.veeb.ch/projects/the-valley-beneath-the-pepper-dome)